diavor01/CS40-HW1-final/README.md

 Now that we know the correct sequence of characters with which the original lines have been injected, we simply need to check every corrupted line individually and store the numbers in matrix_nums if the sequence matches.

+Once we have the correct sequence of lines along with the dimensions of the file, this sequence is passed to the conversion process and output to stdout as the PGM header with the magic number, dimensions, and max grayscale value followed by the content of the file expressed by single bites as opposed to individual character in the P2 format.

 Data structures used: